-Also see "Minor in Mathematics" on Page 26 and 27.
+Also see minor details on pages 26 and 27.

-11. What other majors or minors are availabile if I wan pursue a different major?
+12. What other majors or minors are availabile if I want to pursue a different major?

-There is one interdepartmental program with the mathematics department that is run by another departm
+There is one interdepartmental program with the mathematics department that is run by another department: